Angeltheesoto/my_BE_project/README.md

   // initialize your express app: { const app = express() }
 - npm install dotenv - this is an environment variable.
-  // In a .env file write - PORT=3000 - This is the port you go to when running nodemon -
+  // In a .env file write - PORT=3000 - This is the port you go to when running nodemon
+- npm install express-react-views - this lets us use react with express for SSR.
+-

 ## MERN stack

 - A mern stack is

-- MongoDB -
+- MongoDB - Is a database for all our data.
 - ExpressJS -
-- ReactJS -
+- ReactJS - Is a javascript library which helps us do more with less.
+Its a combination of HTML and JavaScript.
-- NodeJS -
+- NodeJS - Is a javascript runtime. this means we can run javascript on any computer.

 ## C.R.U.D: